functorz-tech/momen_doc/buildUI/view.md

 ---

 # Component - View

-Empower yourself to craft seamless layouts, enable both horizontal and vertical scrolling, and effortlessly incorporate visual dividers into your web pages.
+The View component lets you group other components, apply specific layouts or styles, and enable scrolling or dynamic height changes within a defined area.

-### Usage Scenario
+## Usage Scenarios

-The View component can be used to achieve the following scenarios:
+Use the View component to:

-- Group several components into a single View to set specific layouts or styles for the whole.
+- Group multiple components into a single container to apply unified layout or style.
-- Enable a specific area in the application to scroll horizontally.
+- Enable horizontal scrolling for a specific area.
-- Enable a specific area in the application to scroll vertically.
+- Enable vertical scrolling for a specific area.
-- Change the display height of content upon clicking.
+- Dynamically change the display height of content (e.g., expand/collapse sections).

-### About Momen
+## About Momen

-[Momen](https://momen.app/?channel=blog-about) is a no-code web app builder that allows users to build fully customizable web apps, marketplaces, social networks, AI apps, enterprise SaaS, and much more.
-You can iterate and refine your projects in real-time, ensuring a seamless creation process.
-Meanwhile, Momen offers powerful API integration capabilities, allowing you to connect your projects to any service you need.
-With Momen, you can bring your ideas to life and build remarkable digital solutions, getting your web app products to market faster than ever before.
+[Momen](https://momen.app/?channel=blog-about) is a no-code web app builder that allows users to build fully customizable web apps, marketplaces, social networks, AI apps, enterprise SaaS, and more.
+You can iterate and refine your projects in real time for a seamless creation process.
+Momen offers powerful API integration, enabling you to connect your projects to any service.
+With Momen, you can bring your ideas to life and launch web app products faster than ever.